kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 ### spec.coordinator
 We use a dedicated container, named `replication-mode-detector`, to continuously select primary pod and add label as primary.
 By specifying `spec.coordinator.resources` & `spec.coordinator.securityContext`, you can set the resources and securityContext of that mode-detector container.

+## spec.healthChecker
+It defines the attributes for the health checker.
+- `spec.healthChecker.periodSeconds` specifies how often to perform the health check.
+- `spec.healthChecker.timeoutSeconds` specifies the number of seconds after which the probe times out.
+- `spec.healthChecker.failureThreshold` specifies minimum consecutive failures for the healthChecker to be considered failed.
+- `spec.healthChecker.disableWriteCheck` specifies whether to disable the writeCheck or not.

+Know details about KubeDB Health checking from this [blog post](https://blog.byte.builders/post/kubedb-health-checker/).

 ## Next Steps